 After the addition of the rough volume, continue to add the titrant one drop at a time while swirling the solution until the solution turns pale “baby-pink”.
 This point is the end point.

-Note: As the titration approaches the equivalence point, the temporary purple color where the titrant hits the solution persists longer before the solution is thoroughly mixed.
-Near the equivalence point, add half a drop by allowing half a drop hanging from the tip of the buret, and transferring the drop into the solution by touching the tip with the inner wall of the flask.
+Note: As the titration approaches the end point, the temporary purple color where the titrant hits the solution persists longer before the solution is thoroughly mixed.
+Near the end point, add half a drop by allowing half a drop hanging from the tip of the buret, and transferring the drop into the solution by touching the tip with the inner wall of the flask.

 Read and record the final reading.